RosettaCommons/demos/public/drrafter/README.md

 This demo shows how to use DRRAFTER to build a structure of an RNA-protein complex into a cryoEM density map and how to estimate the error in the resulting models.

 ## Installing DRRAFTER:
 DRRAFTER is available in the Rosetta weekly releases starting with 2018.12. **DRRAFTER is NOT available in Rosetta 3.9.**

+1. Rosetta is available [here](https://www.rosettacommons.org/software/license-and-download).
+You will need to get a license before downloading Rosetta (free for academic users).

 ## Setting up the demo: